 - 4.1- Riemann integral and fundamental properties.
-Fundamental Theorem of Integral Calculus. - 4.2- Integration by parts and by substitution. - 4.3- Applications of integral calculus to the calculation of areas. - 4.4- improper integrals of 1st species 2nd species and mixed.
+Fundamental Theorem of Integral Calculus. - 4.2- Integration by parts and by substitution. - 4.3- Applications of integral calculus to the calculation of areas. - 4.4- improper integrals of 1st kind, 2nd king, and mixed.